 Anything that makes things not visible, hidden.
-Either in the sense of blindness, concealment or in the sense of protection (also see glossary definition for Light/Lamp/Brightness).
+Either in the sense of blindness, concealment or in the sense of protection (also see definition for “Light/Lamp/Brightness“).

 - Darkness used for blindness (making not visible)

 Acts 13:11 (KJV) And now, behold, the hand of the Lord is upon thee, and thou shalt be blind, not seeing the sun for a season.
 And immediately there fell on him a mist and a darkness; and he went about seeking some to lead him by the hand.